statimagcoll/RESI/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Previous cran-comments

 ## Test Environments
 * local R installation, version 4.2.2
+* rhub::check_for_cran()
+* win-builder

+## R CMD check results
+There were no ERRORs, WARNINGs, or NOTEs.

+## CRAN Submission 1.1.1
+This update changes "object" to "mod" in Anova.resi for S3 method consistency with car::Anova, based on warning that was was given by CRAN's package check and makes a minor change to resi.geeglm.

+Words flagged by spell_check are not misspelled.

+## Downstream dependencies
+There are currently no downstream dependencies for this package.

+## Test Environments
+* local R installation, version 4.2.2